Johns Hopkins University: Notable alumni

 In athletics, Johns Hopkins is primarily known for its long and historically dominant lacrosse tradition.
 Many of the most influential figures in the early history of the sport played at Hopkins, including the namesakes of the NCAA's Schmeisser Award for defensemen and Jack Turnbull Award for best attackman.
-More recent graduates of the men's lacrosse program include Premier Lacrosse League founder Paul Rabil and Tewaaraton Award winnerKyle Harrison, both considered among the greatest players of their generation.
+More recent graduates of the men's lacrosse program include Premier Lacrosse League founder Paul Rabil and Tewaaraton Award winner Kyle Harrison, both considered among the greatest players of their generation.
 In other sports, Wes Unseld Jr., assistant coach for the NBA's Chicago Bulls and former Washington Wizards head coach, played college basketball at Hopkins.

 Nobel laureates

 As of March 2025, there have been 34 Nobel Laureates affiliated with Johns Hopkins as students, faculty, or researchers.
 Woodrow Wilson, who received his PhD from Johns Hopkins in 1886, was the university's first affiliated laureate, winning the Nobel Peace Prize in 1919.

 Eighteen Johns Hopkins affiliates have won the Nobel Prize in Physiology or Medicine.
 Four Nobel Prizes were shared by Johns Hopkins laureates: George Minot and George Whipple won the 1934 Nobel Prize in Physiology or Medicine, Joseph Erlanger and Herbert Spencer Gasser won the 1944 Nobel Prize in Physiology or Medicine, Daniel Nathans and Hamilton O. Smith won the 1978 Nobel Prize in Physiology or Medicine, and David H. Hubel and Torsten N. Wiesel won the 1981 Nobel Prize in Physiology or Medicine.

 Four Johns Hopkins affiliates have won Nobel Prizes in Physics: James Franck in 1925, Maria Goeppert-Mayer in 1963, Riccardo Giacconi in 2002, Bloomberg Distinguished Professor Adam Riess in 2011.

 Bloomberg Distinguished Professor Peter Agre was awarded the 2003 Nobel Prize in Chemistry (which he shared with Roderick MacKinnon) for his discovery of aquaporins.
 Bloomberg Distinguished Professor Carol Greider was awarded the 2009 Nobel Prize for Physiology or Medicine, along with Elizabeth Blackburn and Jack W. Szostak, for their discovery that telomeres are protected from progressive shortening by the enzyme telomerase.